 - 8. To specify a different output file path than the default, in the Output file box, type the path and file name for the FPR file that Fortify Static Code Analyzer is to generate. - 9.
 To perform a quick scan, select the Enable Quick Scan Mode check box.
-For information about quick scans, see "Quick Scan Mode" on page 24. - 10.
+For information about quick scans, see "Quick Scan Mode" on page 26. - 10.
 Click Next.

-The scan process includes the following phases:
+The analysis process includes the following phases:

-- During the clean phase, Fortify Static Code Analyzer removes files from previous translation of the project. - During the translation phase, Fortify Static Code Analyzer translates source code identified in the previous screen into an intermediate format that is associated with a build ID.
+• During the clean phase, Fortify Static Code Analyzer removes files from previous translation of the project.

+- During the translation phase, Fortify Static Code Analyzer translates source code identified in the previous screen into an intermediate format that is associated with a build ID.
 The build ID is typically the project. - During the scan phase, Fortify Static Code Analyzer scans source files identified during the translation phase and generates analysis results, in the Fortify Project Results (FPR) format. - 11.
-(Optional) To skip a scanning phase, clear the Enable clean, Enable translation, or Enable scan check box.

-For example, if the security content has changed but the project has not changed, you might want to disable both the clean and the translation phases so that Fortify Static Code Analyzer scans the project without translating it again.

-- 12. Modify the command-line options for each Fortify Static Code Analyzer scan phase as required. - 13.
-(Optional) To specify the amount of memory Fortify Static Code Analyzer uses for scanning: - a.
+(Optional) To skip an analysis phase, clear the Enable clean, Enable translation, or Enable scan check box. - For example, if the security content has changed but the project has not changed, you might want to disable both the clean and the translation phases so that Fortify Static Code Analyzer scans the project without translating it again. - 12.
+Modify the command-line options for each Fortify Static Code Analyzer analysis phase to suit your requirements. - 13.
+(Optional) To specify the amount of memory Fortify Static Code Analyzer used for analysis: - a.
 Click Configure Memory.